 If you are trying to transfer files from a phone to PC or vice versa and you see a message The device has either stopped responding or has been disconnected continuously, here are some troubleshooting solutions that may help you fix your problem.
-This error message mainly appears when a user tries to copy a lot of files together or does multiple tasks at the time with the phone or SD card or USB drive.
+This error message mainly appears when a user tries to copy a lot of files together or does multiple tasks at a time with the phone or SD card or USB drive.

 The device has either stopped responding or has been disconnected